View David Dunshee's Obituary on PJStar.com and share memories

 David was born in Ames, Iowa, on August 2, 1949, a son to W. Raymond and LaVon B. (Hellyer) Dunshee.
 He married Beckie Nelson on January 15, 1983, in Princeton, Illinois.
 She survives.

-He was preceded in death by his parents and 2 sisters, Waneva (Joe) Hartley and Carolyn (Carl) Ringgenberg.
+He was preceded in death by his parents and 2 sisters, Waneva (Joe) Hartley and Carolyn (Carroll) Ringgenberg.

 David was president of Pavement Maintenance Services in Henry.
 He was retired from Pavement Maintenance, but still active in the business.
 He was a former board member of the Henry-Senachiwine Schools Board of Education for several years.
 He also was a member of the Henry United Methodist Church.
 David's passion was farming and farming along with his father.
 He enjoyed traveling to their home in Arizona.
 He liked following the grandkids in sports and really enjoyed spending just as much time as he could around family.
 David will be remembered for his smile and his laugh.
 He loved baseball and was a fan of the Oakland A's and the Chicago Cubs.